Choosing the right tool for the job-creating an illustration using Corel Painter, Adobe Illustrator, and Adobe Photoshop

 Self Portrait?
-Only through the distorted lens of artistic licence.
-Although this illustration features my favourite Michael Kors shirt, and I do wear hipster glasses, and I do always have a two-day beard, and I do run with the deer… the resemblance pretty much stops about there.
+Only through the distorted lens of artistic license.
+Although this illustration features my favorite Michael Kors shirt, and I do wear hipster glasses, and I do always have a two-day beard, and I do run with the deer; the resemblance pretty much stops about there.

 From the preliminary sketches to finished piece, Read on for the walkthrough I've put together of the process behind this piece.

-The preliminary sketch does kind of look like me, though most of my drawings do.
+The preliminary concept sketch does kind of look like me, though most of my drawings do.

-I do all my preliminary sketching in Corel Painter now, it has the most realistic ‘tactile’ response of any of the programs I've tried.
-This is the cleaned up linear and finalized concept for the piece.
-Normally I do tighter linears before going to ‘paint’, but since this piece is going to have its line work done in Adobe Illustrator, I figured I would leave the detail work until that step.
+I do all my preliminary sketching in Corel Painter now, it has the most realistic "tactile" response of any of the programs I've tried.
+I like to build up sketches in Painter, tracing and refining over many drafts.
+Normally I do tighter linears before going to paint, but since this piece is going to have its line work done in Adobe Illustrator, I figured I would leave the detail work until that step.

-Also, while in Illustrator, I worked out the plaid pattern for the shirt which would also function doubly as the color palette for the piece.
+Also, while in Illustrator, I worked out the plaid pattern for the shirt which would also work as the color palette for the piece.

-I work around the piece, refining colors and details, jumping from one area to another, trying to work on the painting as a whole and not just a collection of elements. _Above: A detailed close-up of the plaid shirt pattern.
-Below: The _piece’s direction is beginning to take shape.
+I work around the piece, refining colors, and details – jumping from one area to another – trying to work on the painting as a whole and not just a collection of elements.

-Usually by this point in a piece's development there aren't any major changes left to come.
-With this painting, however, I did a sudden wardrobe change halfway though.
+Usually, by this point in a piece's development, there aren't any major changes left to come.
+With this painting, however, I did a sudden wardrobe change halfway through.
 I felt that the piece needed a bit more of a fashion edge to it so I added a double collar, which is something I saw on the mannequins of my favorite store, the UNI QLO on Fifth Avenue.

-The finished illustration, as you can see in the layers palette, has selectively masked areas which apply separate image adjustment layers to different elements.
-This is my final fine tuning of the balance of the piece.
+The finished illustration, as you can see in the layers palette, has selectively masked areas that apply separate image adjustment layers to different elements.
+This is my final fine-tuning of the balance of the piece.